 The next Tulum travel guide tip is to not use any free-standing ATMs.
 I recommend only using the ATMs provided by the bank.
 The freestanding ATMs on the street or in restaurants could be used to steal your money, whether it is electronically or in person.
 Again, only go to the banks to withdraw money!

 The last part is important because generally in Tulum, they are cash only.
 It is easier to deal with merchants and restaurants in cash.
 Some places will accept US dollars, but it could cost you more money.
 It is best to pay in Pesos.
 The best exchange rate will be provided by your bank.
 You can order Pesos from your bank a week or two before.
 A rule of thumb is to have some cash on you then if you run out, go to the ATM.

 3. Don’t Drink The Tap Water

-Be sure to drink bottled water or filtered water while in Tulum.
+Another Tulum travel guide tip is to be sure to drink bottled water or filtered water while in Tulum.
 One way to tell if restaurants are using filter water, the ice cubes will have a hole in it.
 Be cautious if a restaurant washes off fruits or vegetables in tap water, this could cause issues.